AXaViaN/recurse_gmtk2025/README.md

 -   stb_image – texture loading

+## Build and Run

+The project uses **Premake** for build configuration, with batch scripts to simplify setup on Windows.

+**Building the Project**

+Run the Visual Studio project generator script:

+`Build\vs2022.bat`

+This script will generate all project files and a solution (`.sln`) in the root directory.
+You can change the script filename to generate for a different Visual Studio version (e.g., `vs2019.bat` for Visual Studio 2019).

+**Cleaning the Project**

+To clean the generated files, run:

+`Build\BuildSystemCleanup.bat`

+This removes generated solution and project files to reset the build environment.

+**Running the Game**

+The build system configures the Game project as the startup project.
+The generated solution is ready to compile and run with Debug, Release, and Shipping configurations.

 ## Development Notes

 This repository is a self-contained public snapshot of the GMTK 2025 version.